 - Elementary school version: When a person or a group behaves in ways—on purpose and over and over—that make someone feel hurt, afraid or embarrassed.

-Bystander: Someone who sees something happening and does not say or do anything.
+Bystander: Someone who sees bias or bullying and does not say or do anything.

 All forms of bias can be both explicit (aware, voluntary and intentional) and implicit (unaware, involuntary and unintentional).
 All manifestations of bias and discrimination can be both personal (an individual act of bias, meanness or exclusion) or institutional (supported and sanctioned by power and authority that confers privilege on members of a dominant group while disadvantaging members of other groups).